ept221/pet-on-a-chip/README.md

 ```

 ### Expressions
-Anytime an instruction or directive requires a numerical argument, an expression can be used.
+Any time an instruction or directive requires a numerical argument, an expression can be used.
 Supported operations inside expressions include addition and subtraction.
 The location counter $ is also made available.
 If an instruction is two bytes long then $ refers to the address of the second byte.
 Expressions may contain symbols, but must resolve within two passes of the assembler, and if used for directive arguments, must resolve in a single pass.

 ```assembly